-GHG impact of electricity used for H2 production shall be restricted to Scope 1 and 2 emissions, and partial Scope 3 assumptions (not including emissions associated with manufacturing of power generation facilities).
-As a result of this assumption, the GHG impact of electricity generation from wind, solar photovoltaic, hydropower and geothermal will be assumed to be zero.
+GHG impact of electricity used for H_2 production shall be restricted to Scope 1 and 2 emissions, and partial Scope 3 assumptions (not including emissions associated with manufacturing of power generation facilities).
+It shall include extraction and transport of primary energy, transformation, power generation, losses in electricity grids.
+As a result of this assumption, the GHG impact of electricity generation from wind, solar photovoltaic, hydropower and geothermal will be assumed to be zero10.